Manishh444/bookish-fortnight/README.md

 # Hackathon_X.O

-This repo contain backend source code for USer registration and authentication with JWT and allow them to participate in Hackathon_X.O.
+This repo contains backend source code for user registration and authentication with JWT and allows them to participate in Hackathon_X.O.

-User is allowed to participate in group or solo.
+The user is allowed to participate in a group or solo.

-User can submit project details.
+Users can submit project details.

 Tech stack used: